-- No artificial flowers or plants are permitted. - 6.
+- Any in-ground plantings on a homeowner's lot or in common areas requires an approved variance from the Architectural Standards Committee. - Any such plantings, if approved, must be maintained by the homeowner at the same level of quality as that of the Association plantings. - Maintained portable, potted plantings are permitted in Pride Mark or Association installed planting beds between April 1 and October 31.
+Pots may remain outside this period if dead plant material is removed. - No artificial flowers or plants are permitted. - 7.
 Lawns (Article VI, Page 83, Section 6.01) - All aspects of lawn maintenance are the responsibility of the Association. - Homeowners are not permitted to apply any materials to the lawn areas or to the trees and shrubs. - Impediments to lawn maintenance such as, but not limited to, lawn ornaments, birdbaths, shrines, other permanent or semipermanent structures are not permitted in any lawn area of a lot or other portion of the property. - Additional trees, shrubs and planting beds in existing lawn areas are not permitted without an approved variance from the Architectural Standards Committee.

-7. Exterior Lighting
+8. Exterior Lighting

 - Installation of permanent or semi-permanent façade spot or flood lighting and garden or path lighting requires an approved variance from the Architectural Standards Committee. - Installation of additional exterior lighting for security or other illumination purposes, beyond that provided originally by Pride Mark, requires an approved variance from the Architectural Standards Committee.
-Adjustable recessed lights mounted in the soffits are preferred. - Lights on deck railings or fences are not permitted. - 8.
-Slope Control Areas (Article X, Page 95, Section 10.11) - Slope Control Areas are locations designated by the Town of Perinton as erosion control areas generally due to a steep ground slope and/or soil composition. - Within any slope control area shown on any filed map, no improvements, planting or other materials shall be placed or permitted to remain. - No activity should be undertaken which may damage or interfere with the established slope ratios, create erosion or sliding problems or change the direction or flow of drainage channels.
+Adjustable recessed lights mounted in the soffits are preferred. - Lights on deck railings or fences are not permitted.

+9. Slope Control Areas (Article X, Page 95, Section 10.11)

+- Slope Control Areas are locations designated by the Town of Perinton as erosion control areas generally due to a steep ground slope and/or soil composition. - Within any slope control area shown on any filed map, no improvements, planting or other materials shall be placed or permitted to remain. - No activity should be undertaken which may damage or interfere with the established slope ratios, create erosion or sliding problems or change the direction or flow of drainage channels.